 12. New Mexico

-Ghost Ranch – 21,000 acres of rock walls, red and yellow cliffs, vivid colours, and big skies.
+Ghost Ranch – 21,000 acres of rock walls, red and yellow cliffs, vivid colors, and big skies.
 This was where Georgia O’Keeffe lived.

 Valles Caldera – 89,000-acre national preserve is in one of the three supervolcanoes in the United States.
 High mountain valleys, large elk, and loads of nature to explore.